sonnen-tools/node-red/docs/setup/flow/import-flow.md

 ![](./images/import-dialogue.png)

-After importing, you should see the follwoing message, without errors or warnings:
+After importing, you should see the following message, without errors or warnings:

 ![](./images/import-successful.png)